Comparing Type Systems for Deadlock Freedom: Session calculus

-As already motivated, a very desirable liveness property for session $\pi$-calculus processes is that they should never ``get stuck''.
+As already motivated, a desirable liveness property for session $\pi$-calculus processes is that they should never ``get stuck''.
 Unfortunately, the session type system given in~\cite{V12} (and summarized above) does not exclude deadlocked processes.
 Intuitively, this is because typed processes may contain cyclic causal dependencies enforced by communication prefixes in processes but not described by their session types.
-Indeed, a particularly insidious class of deadlocks is due to cyclic interleaving of channels in processes.
-Consider the following example:
+Indeed, a particularly insidious class of deadlocks is due to cyclic interleaving of channels in processes, as illustrated by following example.